googleapis/cloud-debug-nodejs/README.md

      "start": "node --require @google/cloud-debug server.js"
    ...
 ```
-Navigate to the Debug tab within the [Google Developers Console][dev-console] to set breakpoints and start debugging.
+Deploy your application, and navigate to the [Debug tab][debug-tab] within the [Google Developers Console][dev-console] to set breakpoints and start debugging.

-## Detailed instructions
+## Installation

-1. Install the debug agent module.
+1. Install the debug agent module via `npm` or add it to your `package.json`.

    ```shell
    npm install --save @google/cloud-debug